-"Stationes" (shipping agencies) at Piazzale delle Corporazioni: (left-above) Mauretania Caesariensis (Algeria)) traders; (left-below) "stuppatores" (makers of ropes); (right) Egyptian traders:
+"Stationes" (shipping agencies) at Piazzale delle Corporazioni: (left-above) M.C.
+Mauretania Caesariensis (Algeria)) traders; (left-middle) wood traders; (left-below) "stuppatores" (makers of ropes); (right) Egyptian traders:

 the mosaic depicts the River Nile and its Delta

 In the early IIIrd century the stalls were turned into small shops by masonry walls.
 Each of them had a roughly made mosaic which had references to businesses associated with trade activities, chiefly with transportation by sea.
 You may wish to see the mosaics of the stationes of Sabratha, Sullectum, Curubis and Misua and of one which dealt with the transportation of wild animals.

 "Stationes" at Piazzale Corporazioni: (above) Carthaginian traders/shipping lines; (below) traders/shipping lines of Musluvium, in today's Eastern Algeria